jahnvi480/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe
- Buid using baisc foor loops and if conditions
+ Built using basic for loops and if conditions

  Easy to understand